xz3dev/quacklytics/README.md

 If you want to modify the config before that, you can grab the [default config](backend/config/default.conf) from the git repo.

+### Architecture
+There are 2 image variants: ARM64 and AMD64.
+Choose whatever you need depending on your servers architecture:
+- `ghcr.io/xz3dev/quacklytics/amd64` for Intel/AMD based CPUs
+- `ghcr.io/xz3dev/quacklytics/arm64` for ARM / Apple Silicon based CPUs

 ### Using Docker Compose
 ```yaml
 services: